hgcummings/midi-game/docs/design.md

  * Lost if/when they miss the paddle
  * Earthball
   * Captured by paddle (as with a new ball) rather than bouncing off it
+  * Moves slightly slower than a regular ball
   * Expires when failed to be caught by the paddle (but doesn't lose a life?)
  * Airball:
   * Passes through each block playing its note but not hitting it
+  * Perhaps moves faster than a regular ball?
   * Expires when failed to be caught by the paddle (but doesn't lose a life)
  * Fireball
   * Wildcard hitting any block regardless of note
-  * Passes through blocks rather than bouncing off?
   * Expires when failed to be caught by the paddle (but doesn't lose a life)
   * Moves much faster than a regular ball, so harder to catch
  * Wave (Waterball?)